eclipse-pass/pass-core/pass-core-policy-service/README.md

 Configuration is achieved via the following environment variables:

 * `INSTITUTION`: This is the institution as it is appears on User.affiliations for every user in the institution: e.g. "johnshopkins.edu"
-* `INSTITUTIONAL_POLICY_TITLE`: The value of Policy.title on the institution's IR object
+* `INSTITUTIONAL_POLICY_TITLE`: The value of Policy.title on the institution's Policy object
-* `INSTITUTIONAL_REPOSITORY_NAME`: The value of Policy.title on the intitution's policy object
+* `INSTITUTIONAL_REPOSITORY_NAME`: The value of Repository.name on the intstitution's IR Repository object